unnKoel/how-vue-works/README.md

 - ✅ Don't allow exsiting spaces between tags.
 - ✅ Tags like \<br /> couldn't be parsed yet.
 - \>, < should not be considered as a tag or end of tag while in between quotes or test.
+- filter attributes to get ones without in relation to VUE to directly set in the target node.